UnitonApp/tgbot/REDAME.md

 ### Prerequisites

-This project requires any hosting that supports PHP 7 and MySQL.
+This project requires any hosting that supports Python 3.5 and MySQL.

 ### Installation